jxia3/cs1380/non-distribution/README.md

 *Performance*: The throughput of various subsystems is described in the `"throughput"` portion of package.json.
 The characteristics of my development machines are summarized in the `"dev"` portion of package.json.

+I measured the performance of my search engine on the first sandbox (https://cs.brown.edu/courses/csci1380/sandbox/1).
+Since the engine was prohibitively slow on my local machine, I was unable to run larger scale tests.
+Because I was running Docker in WSL, the I/O speed of my system was likely reduced and thus the performance I observed was lower than desired.

+local crawl time: 11.68
+local index time: 88.84
+local visited: 10

 ## Wild Guess

 > How many lines of code do you think it will take to build the fully distributed, scalable version of your search engine?
 Add that number to the `"dloc"` portion of package.json, and justify your answer below.

+I think completing the fully distributed search engine will require writing around 10,000 lines of code.
+Since most parts need to be implemented from scratch, it seems reasonable that the distributed version will need significanly more effort to implement than the current centralized version.
+Furthermore, utility libraries including serialization and deserialization will add to the amount of code required.
+There are 6 milestones, and at an estimate of 1,500 lines per milestone, I think that I will write 10,000 lines of code throughout the semester.

 # non-distribution